MrModd/ODROID-C2-Bare-Metal/README.md

 $ ./get_ready.sh -cup
 ```
 this invocation of *get_ready.sh* downloads the correct toolchain, clones U-Boot
-repository and compiles it with the crosscompiler.
+repository and compiles it with the cross compiler.
 All needed files will be put
 in a folder called **sdcard/**.
 Read the README file inside it for a guide to the
 preparation of the MicroSD for the board.